jduthon/SwiftGuideline/README.md

 ### Functions organisation

-Always declare all your local variable at the begining of your function and make a chariot return between local variable and rest of your codes :
+Always declare all your local variable at the begining of your function and make a carriage return between local variable and rest of your codes :

 **Preferred:**